 Combine a cup of milk with one, two, or three balls in a small saucepan over medium-low heat.
-Stir constantly with a whisk as the ball melts and thickens into a sauce with the milk.
+Stir constantly with a whisk as the balls melt and thicken into a sauce with the milk.
 For a thin sauce, use one ball.
 For a medium-thick sauce, use two.
 For a thick sauce, use three.

 How easy is that?
 You could also add your favorite herbs, some dried garlic or onions, whatever you like.
 You could reduce the salt.
 And by the way, I feel the frugal need to point out that it’s not against the law to use black pepper in white sauce.
 If you don’t have any white pepper, don’t feel as if you have to run out and buy some.
 I’m just sayin’.

 You can make it however you want.
 I used 5 balls and a cup and a half of milk to make a white gravy for chicken fried steak.

 I added some coarse ground black pepper while I was cooking the sauce.
 Had to.
 It was for chicken fried steak.

 Need the secret to fantastic chicken fried steak?
 I’m from Texas.
 We know how there.
 I’ll post my chicken fried steak recipe sometime.
 I’m using these butter balls to make the white gravy from now on.
 I’m SOLD.

 Stick a bag of these in your freezer today!
 You’ll be glad you did.
 (I’m making a triple recipe next time.)